TheFortniteFreak/DeObfuscator/README.md

-# DeObfuscate
+# DeObfuscator

 A Lua deobfuscation tool built with **Python**, **PySide6**, and **Monaco Editor**.

-DeObfuscate provides a desktop interface for analyzing and cleaning obfuscated Lua code.
+DeObfuscator provides a desktop interface for analyzing and cleaning obfuscated Lua code.
 The application uses Python modules for the deobfuscation engine and Monaco Editor as the code editing interface.

 The editor interface and required processing modules are provided through: